aryanrhm/time-host/README.md

 Then with the help of Docker, Jenkins, Helm Chart, and ArgoCD Image Updater creates a CICD pipeline on a Kubernetes cluster which is deployed with the use of Kind cluster.
 At the end there would be an application in time-host namespace with its deployment, service, and ingress installed.

 >Notes:
->To decrease the size of image, the alpine is used as the base image.
+>To decrease the size of image, the alpine image is used as the base image.
 >With the use of django-promethus, the metrics of the service could be scraped at the 8000 port and /metrics path.
 We can collect these metrics by Prometheus server.

 ### Prerequisites